Category Archives: Greek Royals

 Embed from Getty Images

 Many members of Europe’s ruling and non-ruling families attended the wedding.
 The guest list would be short for a royal wedding, given the capacities of the relatively small venues of the Cathedral of St. Denis and the Metropolitan Cathedral.
-Additionally, a number of dignitaries, nobility, and other prominent non-royal guests would also need to be accommodated.
-As a compromise, half of the royal guests would attend the Catholic wedding ceremony, the other half would attend the Orthodox service.
+Additionally, dignitaries, nobility, and other prominent non-royal guests needed to be accommodated.
+As a compromise, half of the royal guests would attend the Catholic wedding ceremony and the other half would attend the Orthodox service.
 Notable guests included:

 • King Olav V of Norway